 The Ditikeni Panel consists of a number of experienced persons who are willing to represent Ditikeni on the boards of our investment partners.
-Currently, Ditikeni is represented on the boards of eleven out of the twenty three companies in which we have invested.
+Currently, Ditikeni is represented on the boards of seven out of the sixteen companies in which we have invested.
 A short CV of each Panel member is supplied with the list.

 Please contact our Company Secretary if you would like more information about the Ditikeni Panel: email@example.com